 The first 35 verses of Daniel 11 closely resemble the history of the Greek kings up to and including Antiochus IV, such as the desecration of the sanctuary in 167 BC (11:31).
 Critical scholars therefore conclude that Daniel was written after the historical events of the first 35 verses.
 But the remainder of Daniel 11 and 12, which apparently continue the history of the same king, do not agree with known history.
 In particular, although it continues until the end of the current world history, there is no mention of the success of the Maccabean (Jewish) revolt.
 Critics therefore conclude that the remainder of Daniel 11 and Daniel 12 is the author’s own but incorrect predictions, and that Daniel was written before the success of the Maccabean revolt in 164 BC.
 They consequently date the writing of the book to shortly after 167 BC.

-The first category of evidence is called “external”, namely what other documents say or not say about the book of Daniel:
+The first category of evidence is called “external”, namely what other documents say or not say about Daniel’s prophecy:

 For those that accept that the Bible was put together under the inspiration of God it would be an unpleasant surprise to find a book written under a false name, falsely claiming divine foreknowledge and miracles, being accepted as Holy Scripture.

-To appreciate this point an overview of the history of the Maccabean Date Hypothesis (that the Book of Daniel was written when the Jews were suffering persecution under Antiochus IV Epiphanes between 167 and 164 BC) is first required:
+To appreciate this point an overview of the history of the Maccabean Date Hypothesis is required.
+(This is the hypothesis that the Book of Daniel was written while the Jews were suffering persecution under Antiochus IV Epiphanes between 167 and 164 BC):

 The first person that proposed the Maccabean date hypothesis was the third-century AD philosopher Porphyrius of Tyre in his work entitled “Against Christians”.
 Porphyry’s goal was to discredit Daniel because its remarkably accurate predictions prove the existence of a God that knows the future.
 He contended that the remarkably accurate “predictions” contained in Daniel (esp. ch.
 11) were the result of a pious fraud, perpetrated by some zealous propagandist of the Maccabean movement, who wished to encourage a spirit of heroism among the Jewish patriots resisting Antiochus IV.